 - Print, complete, and sign the Marriage License Application - Click Here

-- Bring the completed Marriage Licence Application (with additional requirements that may be needed as outlined below under Annulment or Divorce) and two pieces of valid identification (for each partner) to your appointment at Town Hall, 1 Municipal Centre Drive, Fort Erie.
+- Bring the completed Marriage License Application (with additional requirements that may be needed as outlined below under Annulment or Divorce) and two pieces of valid identification (for each partner) to the Town Hall, 1 Municipal Centre Drive, Fort Erie.

 - Pay the license fee of $130 in-person with cash or debit.
 Cheques will not be accepted.